All Eight of the New City and Southwest Metro Line Stations — Ranked

 1: VICTORIA CROSS

 While this station may not have the immediate visual impact of some of its sister stations, its slick, futuristic design still packs a wallop.
 Victoria Cross is the first station on the line to have a fully functioning hospitality precinct up and running, offering an exciting glimpse of what Sydneysiders can look forward to as more of these dining destinations come online.
-From casual bites at Marrickville Porkroll to sit-down feeds at Mary's Burgers, there's plenty to state travellers without ever leaving the station's footprint.
+From casual bites at Marrickville Porkroll to sit-down feeds at Mary's Burgers, there's plenty to satisfy travellers without ever leaving the station's footprint.
 Plus, with superb venues like the new Walker Street Precinct, RAFI and Bar Lettera just a stone's throw away, Victoria Cross is further cementing North Sydney as one of the most ascendant culinary hotspots in Sydney right now.

 Published on August 20, 2024 by Maxim Boon